 Welcome to PadGadget’s first edition of iPad Tips in 2014.
 We’ve been hot on the trail of all kinds of tips, tricks, and advice for iPad owners throughout 2013.
 Now, it’s time to ring in the New Year.
 Last week, we told you how to set up a new Apple ID on your iPad.
 It is hard to imagine that everyone in the U.S. doesn’t already have an Apple ID, but it is possible.

 This week, we have some tips for iOS users who have a new device and want to add old content to it.
 If you’ve recently upgraded from an older iPad and didn’t transfer content, you can still download the apps, games, movies, and music that you have previously purchased in iTunes.

 Apple has started the New Year off with a Bang.
 This is the first week of 2014 to have a spotlight for new and updated apps and games in the App Store.
 Each week, Apple gives a special nod to a collection of apps that are deemed worth of the Editor’s Choice award.
 Last week, Starguide received the nod.
 The recently updated app now features 64-bit compatibility for time-lapse imaging.

 This week, Chillingo was honored once again for a fun physics-based game.
 This sequel has better graphics, improved game mechanics, and plenty of brand new puzzles.

 We used our PadGadget Apps Tracker to find these great deals and we’ll continue to look for the best app deals as they pop-up.
-Some of these apps are up to 50% off, several are even free, so be sure to check them out because they are on sale for a limited time.
+Some of these apps are up to 80% off, a couple are even free, so be sure to check them out because they are on sale for a limited time.